whiprandolph/bestseller/Part 3 - The Deepest Revolution/12 - Sacred Responsibilities.md

 The more I noticed all the gifts I received, the more I wanted to give back -- to the birds and chestnut trees, to the streams and the deer.
 Just like I was grateful to the Ashaninka, and felt this desire to give back to the people who'd given so much to me, I felt the same desire to give back to the nonhumans who gave so much to me.

 In her book _Braiding Sweetgrass_, Potawatomi woman Robin Kimmerer described the importance of this reciprocity: "Each person, human or no, is bound to every other in a reciprocal relationship.
 Just as all beings have a duty to me, I have a duty to them."
 If I receive meat from an animal, I am bound to support the animal's family or community.
 When I eat corn, I have a responsibility to take care of the soil it grows in.
 When I receive a river's gift of clear water, I am responsible for caring for the river.
-Kimmerer noted that learning and practicing these responsibilities is "an integral part of a human's education."
+Kimmerer noted that learning and practicing these responsibilities is "an integral part of a human's education."[xxx-duplicate with spirituality chapter]

 I believe living in reciprocity is a sacred responsibility, and really, it's who we are as human beings.
 No one had to force me to feel gratitude, or force me to give back to the people and nonhumans who gave to me.
 Indeed, someone would have had to force me _not_ to, the desire to give back was so strong.